Ocean Beach Railway

 The Ocean Beach Railway (OBR) is a heritage railway that operates in Dunedin, New Zealand.
 It is located between John Wilson Drive in the suburb of Saint Kilda and sports grounds near Forbury Park Raceway, and runs parallel with the city's main beach, Ocean Beach.
 This is near where the Ocean Beach Branch once ran, but not on the same formation.

-The OBR can claim a couple notable distinctions.
+The OBR can claim a couple of notable distinctions.
 The first is that it was the first organisation to preserve a steam locomotive in New Zealand with the intention of operating it.
 The second is that it was the first operating heritage railway in New Zealand, with the first train running in 1963.

 History

 In 1960, the late S. A. Rockliff and a small group of members of the New Zealand Railway and Locomotive Society Otago Branch placed a bid of $20 to purchase a small 9-ton Fowler 0-4-0T tank locomotive, Maker's NO 15912 of 1921 and used by the Public Works Department as their NO 540, from the Otago Harbour Board.
 Their bid was successful, making this locomotive the first to be preserved by a heritage railway in New Zealand.
 The locomotive whistle was first heard near the site of the former Ocean Beach railway station in August 1961.